BrkRaw/brkraw/docs/cli/CLI-addon.md

 - The spec must already be installed.

-- The map file is copied into `maps/`, and the spec `__meta__.map_file` is updated.
+- The context map is copied into `maps/`, and the spec `__meta__.context_map` is updated.

-- If the spec already has a map file, you will be prompted to replace it.
+- If the spec already has a context map, you will be prompted to replace it.

 - Use `--force` to replace without prompting.